Links on Android Authority may earn us a commission. Learn more.

 The process of manually syncing your fitness data to Garmin Connect differs from device to device.
 Depending on your model, you’ll either need to open the controls menu, the main settings menu, or navigate to the Sync icon and tap it.
 This is true for devices like the Instinct, Forerunner 45 series, and Vivofit 3.

-Older devices like the Vivofit 3 and 4 pack an Auto Sync feature, allowing users to select how often the watch syncs with Garmin Connect on their phone throughout the day.
+Newer devices like the Vivofit 3 and 4 pack an Auto Sync feature, allowing users to select how often the watch syncs with Garmin Connect on their phone throughout the day.

 Is there a way to initiate a manual sync directly from Garmin Connect?
 Well, unfortunately not.
-Unlike the Fitbit app, where you can swipe down to start a sync, there’s no manual way to kick start a device sync via Garmin Connect.
+Unlike the Fitbit app, where you can swipe down to start a sync, there’s no manual way to kick-start a device sync via Garmin Connect.

 Garmin watch sync issues and solutions